NathanSavoy/Audio-Toys/README.md

 and demonstrate my knowledge of software development more generally, including the architecture of a "shippable" program, and the construction of a basic GUI.

+If you have any questions or would like to get in touch, feel free to shoot me an email at nsavoy7@gmail.com.

 I hope you enjoy, and have yourself a wonderful day!

 Cheers,